Vacant, Assistant Director - Building Official

 *Please note that most Sections stop their services at 4:30 p.m. to ensure all customers are assisted.

-Important Note: Starting Feb.
-17, 2014, the satellite offices will no longer accept cash as a form of payment.
+Important Note: The satellite offices do not accept cash as a form of payment.
+All satellite offices close from 12:00 p.m. - 1:00 p.m.

 3915 Rustic Woods Dr.